The-Back-Room/Utilities-Menu-for-Windows-11-Desktop-Context-Menu/README.md

 ### Features

-- Kill Not Responding Tasks *(Finds and kills all non-responding tasks)*
+- **Kill Not Responding Tasks**: Finds and kills all non-responding tasks
-- Kill Task Manager *(Forcibly closes the Task Manager process to resolve issues)*
+- **Kill Task Manager**: Forcibly closes the Task Manager process to resolve issues
-- MKLINK Assistant *(Assists in creating symbolic/hard links, and directory junctions using the MKLINK command)*
+- **MKLINK Assistant**: Assists in creating symbolic/hard links, and directory junctions using the MKLINK command
-- Refresh Icon Cache *(Refreshes the icon and thumbnail cache to fix icon display issues)*
+- **Refresh Icon Cache**: Refreshes the icon and thumbnail cache to fix icon display issues
-- Restart Explorer *(Restarts Windows Explorer to resolve various UI issues)*
+- **Restart Explorer**: Restarts Windows Explorer to resolve various UI issues
-- Restart Start Menu *(Restarts the Start Menu to resolve various UI issues)*
+- **Restart Start Menu**: Restarts the Start Menu to resolve various UI issues

 ## Instructions